 1. What is breast cancer?

-2. How common is breast cancer?
+2. How does breast cancer start?

-3. At what age does breast cancer occur?
+3. Where does breast cancer start?

 4. Who does breast cancer affect?

 5. Being breast aware

 Breast cancer is cancer that starts in the breast tissue.

 One in seven women in the UK will develop breast cancer in their lifetime.